AdobeDocs/commerce-learn.en/help/graphql-rest/graphql-mutations.md

 }
 ```

-And finally, we might receive a response like this:
+And finally, you might receive a response like this:

 ```json
 {